-The Social and Ethics Committee (the committee) assists the Board in monitoring Remgro’s performance as a good and responsible corporate citizen.
-This report by the committee is prepared in accordance with the requirements of the Companies Act (No. 71 of 2008), as amended (Companies Act), and describes how the committee has discharged its statutory duties in terms of the Companies Act and its additional duties assigned to it by the Board in respect of the financial year ended 30 June 2017.
+The Social and Ethics Committee (the committee) assists the Board in overseeing and reporting on Remgro’s ethics, responsible corporate citizenship, sustainable development, legal compliance and stakeholder relationships.
+This report by the committee is prepared in accordance with the requirements of the Companies Act (No. 71 of 2008), as amended (Companies Act), and the King IV Report on Corporate Governance for South Africa (2016) (King IV), and describes inter alia how the committee has discharged its statutory duties in terms of the Companies Act and its additional duties assigned to it by the Board in respect of the financial year ended 30 June 2018.

 COMMITTEE MEMBERS AND ATTENDANCE AT MEETINGS

-The committee comprises five suitably skilled and experienced members appointed by the Board, as set out in the table below.
-The chairman of the committee is Mr Murphy Morobe, an independent non-executive director.
-In terms of the committee’s mandate, at least two meetings should be held annually.
+The committee comprises five suitably skilled and experienced members appointed by the Board, the majority of which appointees are, as recommended in King IV, not involved in the day-to-day management of Remgro’s business or have been so involved at any time during the previous three financial years, as set out in the table below.
+The chairman of the committee is Mr Murphy Morobe, an independent, non-executive director.
+In terms of the committee’s charter, at least two meetings should be held during each financial year.

 ROLE AND RESPONSIBILITIES

-The committee’s role and responsibilities are governed by a formal mandate as approved by the Board.
-The mandate is subject to an annual review by the Board.
+The committee’s role and responsibilities are governed by a formal charter as approved by the Board.
+The charter is subject to an annual review by the Board.

-The main objective of the committee is to assist the Board in monitoring the Group’s performance as a good and responsible corporate citizen.
-This is done by monitoring the sustainable development practices of the Group as set out below, thereby assisting the Board in achieving one of its values of doing business ethically.
+The main objectives of the committee are to assist the Board in monitoring the Group’s performance in respect of ethics, responsible corporate citizenship, sustainable development, compliance and stakeholder relationships.
+This is done by inter alia monitoring the sustainable development practices of the Group as set out below, thereby assisting the Board in achieving its values of doing business ethically and sustainably.

 Remgro’s main wholly owned operating subsidiary is Wispeco.
 Wispeco has established its own Social and Ethics Committee which operates independently from this committee.
 Remgro’s representatives on the board of Wispeco also have a standing invitation to attend the meetings of that committee, ex officio.
-The minutes of these meetings, as well as those of the Social and Ethics Committee of RCL Foods are included in the agenda of this committee as a standing item.
+The minutes of these meetings, as well as those of the Social and Ethics Committees of RCL Foods and Distell (since Remgro acquired the majority of Distell’s voting rights during May 2018) are included in the agenda of this committee as a standing item.

 The committee is satisfied that it has fulfilled all its duties during the year under review, as further detailed below.

 The committee is responsible for developing and reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s sustainable development performance and for making recommendations to management and/or the Board in this regard.
-During the year, the committee reviewed its mandate, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental (SHE) Management Policy.
-There were no amendments to the committee’s mandate during the year under review.
+During the year under review, the committee reviewed its charter, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental (SHE) Management Policy.
+There were minor amendments to the committee’s charter during the year under review to align with the recommended practices of King IV.

 Monitoring of sustainable development practices